 You will be asked to join and/or participate in a number of web-based tools, publications, etc. . .I recommend that you find a user name that identifies you, is appropriate for school/parents, something unique enough that you will be able to use it for multiple tools, and one that you can remember. . .

-While this course has no required text, you will be required to subscribe to ISTE, the International Society for Technology in Education (see link on the Clickable Goodness page on this blog), as well as purchase a semester subscription to TaskStream, an online portfolio generator.
+the International Society for Technology in Education (see link on the Clickable Goodness page on this blog), as well as purchase a semester subscription to TaskStream, an online

 For TaskStream (also linked in "Clickable Goodness"):